Recognizing and Eliciting Weakly Single Crossing Profiles on Trees: Elicitation Algorithm

-\begin{proof} We present our algorithm in \Cref{alg:search}.
-Let $r$ be a node as in \Cref{lem:balanced_node}.
-We consider the tree \TT rooted at $r$ which we denote by $\TT[r]$.
-Let the children of $r$ in $\TT[r]$ be $u_1, \ldots, u_\el$, for some $2\le\el\le m-1$ (the upper bound of $m-1$ follows from \Cref{lem:max_degree}), the rooted subtrees of $\TT[r]$ rooted at $u_i, i\in[\el],$ be $\TT_i, i\in[\el], |\TT_1|\ge |\TT_2|\ge \cdots \ge |\TT_\el|$, and $|\TT_1| \le 3|\TT|/4$.
-Since the profile \PP consists of distinct preferences, for every $i\in[\el]$, there exist two candidates $x_i,y_i\in\CC$ such that $x_i\suc_r y_i$ and $y_i\suc_{u_i} x_i$.
-Let \suc be the preference which we have to search in \TT; we can access \suc only through the \Query($\cdot$) function.
-We query the oracle for $x_i$ versus $y_i$ in $\suc.$ If $x_i\suc y_i$, then \suc cannot belong to the subtree $\TT_i$ and thus we remove $\TT_i$ from \TT as done in line \ref{alg:search_remove_subtree} of \Cref{alg:search}.
-On the other hand, if $y_i\suc x_i$, then \suc cannot belong to $\TT\setminus\TT_i$ and thus we remove $\TT\setminus\TT_i$ from \TT as is done in line \ref{alg:search_subtree} of \Cref{alg:search}.
-Hence, after each iteration of the while loop, \suc can only belong to \TT and every iteration decreases the size of \TT; moreover, \suc can only belong to \TT.
-Hence, the algorithm terminates and is correct.
 We now turn our attention to the query complexity of \Cref{alg:search}.
-For a tree \TT with $n$ nodes where every preference is over $m$ candidates, let $T(n,m)$ be the query complexity of the while loop from line \ref{alg:search_while_loop} to line \ref{alg:search_while_loop_end} in \Cref{alg:search}.
-Let us consider an iteration of the while loop at line \ref{alg:search_while_loop}.
-Let $k$ be the number of times the for loop at line \ref{alg:search_for_loop} iterates.
+For a tree \TT with $n$ nodes where every preference is over $m$ candidates, let $T(n,m)$ be the query complexity of the while loop from line \ref{alg:searchwhileloop} to line \ref{alg:searchwhileloopend} in \Cref{alg:search}.
+Let us consider an iteration of the while loop at line \ref{alg:searchwhileloop}.
+Let $k$ be the number of times the for loop at line \ref{alg:searchforloop} iterates.
 If $k=1$, then the algorithm makes only one query in the current iteration of the while loop in \Cref{alg:search} and the number of nodes in the new tree \TT is upper bounded by $3/4$-th time the number of nodes in the previous \TT (by the choice of $r$).
-For $k\ge 2$, we observe that the number of nodes in the new tree \TT is upper bounded by $1/k$-th times the number of nodes in the previous \TT -- this is because the for loop at line \ref{alg:search_for_loop} iterates according to a nonincreasing order of subtrees.
+For $k\ge 2$, we observe that the number of nodes in the new tree \TT is upper bounded by $1/k$-th times the number of nodes in the previous \TT -- this is because the for loop at line \ref{alg:searchforloop} iterates according to a nonincreasing order of subtrees.
 Hence, we have the following recurrence relation.

-We know from \Cref{lem:size_upper_bound} that $n\le {m\choose 2} + 1$.
-By solving the above recurrence with the ${m\choose 2} + 1$ upper bound on $n$ and the fact that line \ref{alg:if_begin} to \ref{alg:if_end} can be executed with $\OO(m)$ queries (see \cite{deycross}), we get that the query complexity of \Cref{alg:search} is $\OO(m)$. \end{proof}
+We know from \Cref{lem:sizeupperbound} that $n\le {m\choose 2} + 1$.
+By solving the above recurrence with the ${m\choose 2} + 1$ upper bound on $n$ and the fact that line \ref{alg:ifbegin} to \ref{alg:ifend} can be executed with $\OO(m)$ queries (see \cite[Lemma 2]{deycross}), we get that the query complexity of \Cref{alg:search} is $\OO(m)$. \end{proof}